cx1111/beat-classifier/chapter.md

 # Objectives

-This workshop aims to introduce clinicians to popular statistical methods used in machine learning, without delving into the underlying mathematical theory.
+This workshop aims to introduce users to core methods used to interpret ECGs.

-We will discuss , as well as general concepts of model fit and cross-validation.

 In the hands-on exercise, you will be asked to implement and evaluate these models on a clinical prediction problem.